andriuzza/SocialTap/README.md

 # SocialTap
 The website who is detecting the liquid volume in a glass.
-And by that rating Vilnius pubs in the internet
+And by that rating Vilnius pubs in the internet.
 Tools:
 ASP.NET MVC5 framework.
 HTML, CSS, JS.